 Once I did have my own child I began to appreciate babywearing at a whole new level and it quickly became part of my day-to-day life.
-With each new carrier I tried and each new carry I mastered I was more excited to share my new knowledge with my friends and family.
-I continued to learn much more from my cousin, the internet, and attending my local community meetups in Seattle.
 I began volunteering regularly with my local babywearing community group to help others find effective and comfortable ways to carry their children, and I soon decided I wanted as much training and education as possible so that I could be more effective as an educator.
-I attended the Center for Babywearing Studies' Foundations course in NYC to learn more about sharing babywearing and become certified.
+I attended the Center for Babywearing Studies' Foundations course in NYC to learn more about sharing babywearing and to become certified.
 The depth and breadth of material we covered impressed and amazed me.
-I am continually working to build on my skills as a consultant with the objective of fully supporting each parent's goals on their own journey.

-Each time I take a moment to wrap my child to my back I feel a sense of connection to the generations before me and the families around the world that have found new, ingenuitive, and beautiful ways to comfortably bear the weight of their children for hours and miles, during giggles and tears, songs and stories, journeys and bedtimes.
+Each time I take a moment to wrap my child to my back I feel a sense of connection to the generations before me and the families around the world that have found ingenuitive and beautiful ways to comfortably bear the weight of their children for hours and miles, during giggles and tears, songs and stories, journeys and bedtimes.
 Thanks to both its practical and emotional benefits, babywearing has been a refuge for me.
 I hope to be able to share this beautiful tool and skill with you!

-I am from Seattle and half-Dutch.
-I am a mother of two young children.
-My family and I moved to Amsterdam in 2018 to explore my Dutch-roots and heritage and this amazing city.
-I can frequently be seen on walks with my husky, my toddler, and my baby around Amsterdam's parks.
+I am a mother to two children.
+We moved to Amsterdam in 2018 from Seattle, USA.
+I can frequently be seen on walks with my husky and my two kids around Amsterdam's parks.
 I also enjoy dancing, cooking, exploring nature, and diving headfirst into my next passion and project, whatever that may be.

 Zyanya* Kortooms Breuer (she/her)